Overnight Oats are SUCH a trendy breakfast right now.

 (Maybe you can see where this is going…)

-I never gave them another thought – until the other day J came home and said to me over dinner, “Why don’t you post a recipe for overnight oats on your blog?
+I never gave them another thought – until the other day my fiancé J came home and said to me over dinner, “Why don’t you make a recipe for overnight oats on your blog?
 So-and-so at my office brings them into work every day and says they’re the best.”

 I was mostly worried that they would taste like cold mush and I couldn’t fathom eating oatmeal that wasn’t warm.
 But let me tell you, they do not taste like cold mush – they taste like creamy, healthy, simple deliciousness.

-The options for customizing your jar are endless – I love to use coconut milk (Coconut Dream!) instead of regular milk, add flax seeds, a drizzle or honey or maple syrup, fresh fruit, ground cinnamon, chopped nuts… I could go on.
-This time I made 4 flavours: Peanut Butter and Jam (which J ate before I could photograph!), Peanut Butter and Banana, Pumpkin Spice, and Coconut.
+The options for customizing your jar are endless – I love to use coconut or cashew milk instead of regular milk, add flax seeds, a drizzle or honey or maple syrup, fresh fruit, dried fruit, ground cinnamon, or chopped nuts…

-- ½ cup milk (diary milk / coconut milk / almond milk)
+- 1/2 cup milk (diary milk / coconut milk / almond milk / etc)